PixelGG/PixelGG/README.md

   <img src="https://img.shields.io/badge/Git-F05032?style=for-the-badge&logo=git&logoColor=white"/>
 </p>

-## 🤠 Currently Learning
+## 🧠 Currently Learning

+I’m diving deeper into:

-- Advanced AI frameworks and orchestration.
+- Advanced AI frameworks and orchestration tools.
 - Modern web frameworks like Next.js and Flutter.

-## 📧 How to Reach Me
+## 📫 Get in Touch

-Feel free to open an [issue](https://github.com/PixelGG/PixelGG/issues) or start a [discussion](https://github.com/PixelGG/PixelGG/discussions) if you want to get in touch.
+If you’d like to discuss projects, collaborations or just say hello, feel free to open an [issue](https://github.com/PixelGG/PixelGG/issues) or start a [discussion](https://github.com/PixelGG/PixelGG/discussions).
+I look forward to connecting with you!